Unionville High School (Ontario): Visual arts

 The Visual Arts program provides opportunities for individual creative and imaginative growth as well as development of technical skills.
 In this program, students are introduced to both traditional and experimental perspectives in painting and drawing.
 They will also be specializing in sculpture, photography, digital, printmaking (etching and silkscreen), and video.
 Students will also study art history and will learn to critically analyze their own work, enabling the students to discover individual strengths and directions.
 For the purpose of developing the aptitudes of talented students interested in the Visual Arts, programs are offered in all four years.

 Dramatic arts

 The Drama Department explores university level dramatic arts.
 Disciplines such as mask, mime, clown and Shakespeare are presented to the actors and explored through self-discovery.

 Dance arts

 Dance arts is another popular program in Arts Unionville.
 This program focuses on the development of creativity, artistry, and technique needed to improve dance expression.
-Students in this program are given opportunities to participate in dance programs such as Dance Access, and The Nutcracker productions in December staged by the National Ballet of Canada.
+Students in this program are given opportunities to participate in dance programs such as Dance Infusion, Dance Access, and The Nutcracker productions in December staged by the National Ballet of Canada.